CEO and Founder

-L. DAVID HERMAN: Mr. Herman has worked with Ms. Charles for six years at C&O Resources, Inc. He started out as an intern prior to and while attending George Mason University, where he graduated the Honors College with a Bachelor of Science in Economics, and now works full-time following ISIS and other terrorist groups, the GCC states, Iran, Iraq and the Levant, preparing analytical reports and monitoring news and information on the Middle East.
+L. DAVID HERMAN: Mr. Herman has worked with Ms. Charles for nine years at C&O Resources, Inc. Beginning an intern prior to and while attending George Mason University, where he graduated the Honors College with a Bachelor of Science in Economics, he served as analyst following ISIS and other terrorist groups, the GCC states, Iran, Iraq and the Levant, preparing analytical reports and monitoring news and information on the Middle East.
+He currently is responsible for managing and coordinating the office work schedule with the CEO.

-RANDALL L. ALLEN: Mr. Allen has seven years USG experience as a former Department of Defense employee working for the Defense Mapping Agency before moving to the private sector.
+RANDALL L. ALLEN: Mr. Allen is a former USG employee who worked in the Department of Defense with the Defense Mapping Agency (now NGA) before moving to the private sector.
 He is a graduate of VA Tech with a background in Geography, Thematic Mapping and Remote Sensing and GIS technologies.
-He also has a Business degree and an extensive backgound in providing business and IT services in the corporate sector.
-For additional information, please visit www.randall-allen.com.
+He also has a degree in Business Administration and an extensive backgound in providing business and IT support services in the corporate sector.